pymatgen.analysis.chemenv.utils package

 divisors(n)[source]

-From a given natural integer, returns the list of divisors in ascending order
+From a given natural integer, returns the list of divisors in ascending order.

 Parameters: